Grey Tooth In Child

 What About a Grey Adult Tooth?

+A grey adult tooth usually indicates the nerve is dead, and a root canal may be necessary to save the tooth.
 At our pediatric dental practices in Vancouver and South Surrey, we prioritize your child’s comfort and dental health.
 If you have any concerns about your child’s grey tooth or dental trauma, please don’t hesitate to reach out to us.
 We’re here to help!

-Schedule a Dental Appointment
+Book A Dental Appointment

 As with adults, your child needs to get their teeth cleaned and a dental checkup every six months.
 Kids should start going to the dentist soon after their first tooth erupts or around their first birthday, whichever happens first.
 Contact us to schedule an appointment.